A super easy recipe for Thermomix Apricot Crumble made with tinned apricots and an irresistible buttery topping.

 You can buy tinned apricots at most supermarkets either in an 800g or 400g tin.
 Fresh apricots can also be used for this recipe when they're in season.

 Making the crumble topping is super easy in the Thermomix.
 It saves having to manually rub butter, flour and sugar together with your fingers.
-I understand that it can be therapeutic, but I would rather the convenience and less mess.

 - Drain the apricots and place them into a shallow baking dish.
 If you like the filling a bit runny, add a little of the juice/syrup to the apricots.